 - Whippet

-What makes a dog treat healthy?
+What makes a healthy dog treat truly “healthy”?

 Making simple dog treats at home is a great way to reward you’re dog.
-Homemade treats are usually healthier, cheaper, and tastier than a lot of the dog treats on the market today.
-Beyond that, read the ingredients label closely, looking for mostly whole foods.
-If there’s anything in the list that is questionable, it might also be questionable for your dog to eat.
+Homemade treats are usually healthier, cheaper, and tastier than many of the healthy dog treats on the market today.
+Beyond that, read the ingredients label closely, looking for mostly whole foods that your dog can easily digest.
+If there’s anything in the list that is questionable, it might not be a good choice for your dog.
 Clean food is always the best food.
-It should only have a short list of whole foods.
-If there a bunch of additives, fillers, and preservatives, then it’s not a healthy dog treat.
-It’s a cheap one.

-What are some of your favorite dog treats for your pup?
+What are some of your favorite healthy dog treats for your pup?
 Do you have a recipe to share?
 Does your dog have one they can’t live without and begs for daily?
 Let us know in the comments!